© 2025 by Michael Firth KC, Gray's Inn Tax Chambers

 Contact: michael.firth@taxbar.com

-- Use of Hansard to identify background and mischief
+- OR: use of Hansard to identify background and mischief

 "[80] In answering this question within its overarching inquiry into the alleged violation of Convention rights, the court can, without constitutional impropriety, have regard to Parliamentary materials which explain the background to the government's decision and in particular its policy objectives: Wilson v First County Trust Ltd (No 2)[2003] UKHL 40, [2004] 1 AC 816, paras 61 to 66."
 (R (DA) v SSWP [2019] UKSC 21)